 - Funds are intended to further the body of research for which they were awarded and are not intended for overhead costs or other costs not directly related to the research.

-- Award winner must submit to WRF a white paper or other suitable documentation summarizing the research achievements for which the funds were awarded that can be published and distributed by WRF and to which WRF owns suitable copyright.
+- The award winner must submit to WRF a white paper or other suitable documentation summarizing the research achievements for which the funds were awarded that can be published and distributed by WRF and to which WRF owns suitable copyright.

 - The monetary value of the Paul L. Busch Award may be subject to taxation under rules and regulations of the United States Code of the Internal Revenue Service.
 The award recipient is responsible for any/all taxes related to the award.

-- Nominations can be submitted starting January 1 and must be received no later than June 1 to be considered.
+- Nominations can be submitted starting in early January and must be received no later than June 1.

-- Applications received after June 1 will not be considered.
+- Nominations received after June 1 will not be considered.

-- An unsuccessful candidate may resubmit their application one additional time.
+- An unsuccessful candidate may resubmit their nomination one additional time.

-- Applications and materials will become the property of WRF and will not be returned.
+- Nomination materials will become the property of WRF and will not be returned.

-- The Paul L. Busch Award is not recognition for lifetime achievement.
-Key criteria for this award include innovation and the bridge between research and its practical application.
+- The Paul L. Busch Award is not a recognition of lifetime achievement.
+Key criteria for this award include innovation and making the bridge between research and its practical application.